AnolChakraborty/java-multi_threaded-http-server/README.md

 >This bug is temporarly fixed by either any of the two methods :
 >- By adding delay of few hundred miliseconds in the thread at _**HttpConnectionWorkerThread**_ class after flushing the _**outputStream**_ (This fix works in all Browsers)
 >- By not closing the inputstream/outputstream/socket connection in the _**HttpConnectionWorkerThread**_ class (This fix works only in Chrome, doesnot work in any other browser)

+### Note:
+> If any solution is found for any of the currnet bugs mentioned, then open a issue and do a pull request with the solution there.
+>
+> Any help is highly appreciated :)